 In July 2009, the Greensboro Public Library was awarded a three-year leadership grant from the Library Services and Technology Act (LSTA).
 From this grant two programs were created that give teens the opportunity to express themselves: Poetry Project assists with verbal communication and Digital Media Teens (DMT) is a visual arts program.

 The Poetry Project, facilitated and taught by local poet Josephus III, was the outgrowth of meetings with community parents and conversations with teens interested in poetry, the spoken word, rapping, and song writing.
 They wanted a platform where they could share their experiences as teens in their own words.
-So in 2010, the Poetry Project began at the McGirt-Horton Branch Library, meeting every Monday from 5:30-6:30 pm.
+So in 2010, the Poetry Project began at the McGirt-Horton Branch Library.

 For more information about our programs, call the branch at 336-373-5810.